Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 Unless your organization has recently conducted a data security risk assessment, the threat of a data breach is probably much larger and more immediate than you realize.
 Organizations often underestimate their risk because they believe all their sensitive data is contained within a few secure systems.
 They feel access to this sensitive data is restricted to only those who need it.
 This is rarely true.

 Inevitably, information is going to end up spread across multiple devices and networks with varying degrees of security and risk.
 Before you can take effective action to mitigate your risk you need to identify where your risks of a data breach lie.
-You should conduct a thorough security risk assessment, starting with a data and email security review.
+You should conduct a thorough security risk assessment, starting with a data privacy and email security review.
 Such a review will identify vulnerabilities within your organization and where they lie.
 This assessment should provide answers to core questions, including:

 • What types of sensitive data does your organization store, use, or transmit?